sajithgit/JWT-Implementation/README.md

 Two API are defined in the project generateTokan and validateToken

 generateToken
-This APi will accespt user details .
-Authentiacation can be implemented as per requirement.
+This APi will accept user details .
+Authentication can be implemented as per requirement.
 On success JWT token is generated and response is sent

 validateToken